RashikaKarki/GirlsArena/Contribution.md

 - Create a Github account.

-- Fork HackShare.
+- Fork the repo.

-This will create a copy of HackShare repository which will help you experiment with changes without affecting the original project.
+This will create a copy of this repository which will help you experiment with changes without affecting the original project.

 Detailed guide on how to fork a repository can be found [here](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).